Tacoma, WA

 Designing safe, connected access for a community‑centered facility

-Working with a variety of public agencies and design firms, AHBL provided civil engineering design services for the newly opened Eastside Community Center in Tacoma.
-The 55,000 sf facility houses a variety of public spaces including a swimming pool, sports and fitness areas, and meetings rooms among other programmed spaces.
-AHBL provided civil engineering services which included preparing the storm drainage plan and offsite frontage improvements.
+AHBL provided civil engineering and land surveying services for the Eastside Community Center in Tacoma.
+The 55,000 SF facility includes a range of public amenities such as a swimming pool, sports and fitness areas, meeting rooms, and other programmed spaces.
+AHBL led the civil engineering scope, preparing storm drainage plans and designing off-site frontage improvements to support site access and infrastructure needs.

 Photos: Rick Keating/Korsmo